Searching for Bobby Fischer: Reception

-The book and the film have each received positive reviews from critics.
-Waitzkin's book was praised by GM Nigel Short, as well as chess journalist Edward Winter, who called it "a delightful book" in which "the topics [are] treated with an acuity and grace that offer the reviewer something quotable on almost every page."
+Both the film and book received positive reviews from critics.
+Waitzkin's book was praised by grandmaster Nigel Short, and journalist Edward Winter, who called it "a delightful book" in which "the topics [are] treated with an acuity and grace that offer the reviewer something quotable on almost every page."
 Screenwriter and playwright Tom Stoppard called the book "well written" and "captivating".

-The film has a 100% rating on Rotten Tomatoes based on 42 reviews, with an average rating of 8.10/10.
+The film has a 98% rating on Rotten Tomatoes based on 45 reviews, with an average rating of 8.00/10.
 The site's consensus reads: "As sensitive as the young man at its center, Searching for Bobby Fischer uses a prodigy's struggle to find personal balance as the background for a powerfully moving drama."
 On Metacritic the film has a score of 89 based on reviews from 23 critics, indicating "universal acclaim".
-Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A to F.
+Audiences surveyed by CinemaScore graded the film "A" on scale of A to F.

 Roger Ebert gave the film a score of four stars (out of four), calling it "a film of remarkable sensitivity and insight", adding, "by the end of [the film], we have learned […] a great deal about human nature."
 James Berardinelli gave the film three stars (out of four), calling it "an intensely fascinating movie capable of involving those who are ignorant about chess as well as those who love it."

-Bobby Fischer never saw the film and strongly complained that it was an invasion of his privacy by using his name without his permission.
+Bobby Fischer himself never saw the film and claimed that it violated his privacy by using his name without his permission.
 Fischer never received any compensation from the film, calling it "a monumental swindle".

 The film was nominated for Best Cinematography (Conrad L. Hall) at the 66th Academy Awards for 1993 but lost to Janusz Kaminski who won for Schindler's List, which was also written by Steven Zaillian.
 It won the category at the American Society of Cinematographers the same year.
 The film also ranked No. 96 in AFI's 100 Years...
 100 Cheers.